AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 Make sure to configure the correct time zone.
 It should match what will be set in the external account created in the Adobe Campaign instance.

-Campaign will not set a protection mode (fallback) on the objects it will create in the database.
-You may wish to set a default on the user that Campaign will use to connect to the Teradata database using the following query:
+Adobe Campaign will not set a protection mode (fallback) on the objects it will create in the database.
+You might need to set a default on the user that Adobe Campaign will use to connect to the Teradata database using the following query:

 | disable default fallback  |
 | :-: |